Unique-Divine/Unique-Divine.github.io/astrowind/src/content/post/code/22-01-discord-token.md

 ---
-title: "How to Find Your Discord token in the Browser"
+title: 'How to Find Your Discord token in the Browser'
 publishDate: 2022-01-10
 type: post
-image: "/coding-4.png"
+image: '/coding-4.png'
 category: Coding
 tags:
   - coding
   - discord
 readingTime: 1 Min read
 ---